Some of the links on this site are affiliate links.

 Your other option which is typically more attractive to investors is to go through a farmland crowdfunding platform.
 There are a number of these popping up lately, including FarmTogether and AcreTrader, which allow investors to vastly simplify the process.

-Through these platforms, investors can diversify their portfolios by investing into more deals.
-With a lower barrier-to-entry and no management requirements, it's much easier to invest.
+Through these platforms, investors can diversify their portfolios by investing in more deals.
+With a lower barrier to entry and no management requirements, it's much easier to invest.

 Social Impact: Farmland vs. Stocks